 This grill has one long burner that stretches the entire width of the unit and 1,420 square cm of grilling space on its high-quality cast iron cooking grate.
 For its sub-£300 asking price, the Porta Chef 120 is well built though the legs can be a bit wobbly if you don’t pull them outwards a bit when in situ.
 The removable legs and side shelf make it easy for storage and transport.

 Refreshingly, the Porta Chef 120 is one of the easiest gas barbecues to build because most of it is factory assembled.
 All you have to do is clip in the four legs, attach the lid using the supplied grommets, screw in the lid handle and position the cast iron grates.
 A great easy-to-store travel choice for gas fans.

 This stainless-steel model comes with a 47.8 x 44.5cm porcelain-coated, cast-iron grate and uses Char-Broil’s renowned ‘TRU-infrared’ technology – essentially a couple of perforated corrugated steel sheets above the two burners – to ensure even cooking temperatures across the entire cooking surface.
 Amazingly, it also comes with a side sear burner which is perfect for caramelising steaks and, for added ambience, illuminated dials in bright red for night-time use.

 Like most gas barbecues, the Char-Broil Professional Pro S2 fires off a 5kg Patio Gas bottle (refills around £30) which tucks away in a cupboard underneath.
 This is a cracking gas barbecue that grills exceptionally well though it does take a few hours to assemble.

-To see how the Pro S2 compares to a top competitor from rival firm Weber, be sure to check out T3's Weber Genesis II EX-335 GBS Smart Barbecue vs Char-Broil Professional Pro S2 comparison feature.
+To see how the Pro S2 compares to a top competitor from rival firm Weber, be sure to check out our Weber Genesis II EX-335 GBS Smart Barbecue vs Char-Broil Professional Pro S2 (opens in new tab) comparison feature.